mrjones2014/op-sdk-lua/README.md

 The SDK requires you initialize it with a backend (or use the default backend `require('op-sdk.backend.default)`; see [Default Backend](#default-backend)).
 A backend is just a Lua function that takes the full `op` command as a list of arguments and handles executing the command and doing something with the results.
 The result is a table with functions nested in a structure mirroring the 1Password CLI command hierarchy, with each command mapping to a function that optionally takes a list of arguments and passes them onto the backend.
-Any additional arguments are passed as additional arguments to the backend.
+Any additional arguments are passed as additional arguments to the backend, and any additional properties on the arguments table are preserved.

 You can also specify a custom path to the `op` binary if not on your `$PATH`.